uholeschak/ediabaslib/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VUFSVNBRQQBPJ)

 # Binary Compatibility
-A binary compatible api32.dll wrapper is included, it's possible to replace the existing EDIABAS api32.dll with the EdiabasLib api32.dll and the applications still work (The dll requires [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) or higher, [.NET 8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and [VS C++ Runtime 64 bit](https://aka.ms/vs/17/release/vc_redist.x64.exe) or [VS C++ Runtime 32 bit](https://aka.ms/vs/17/release/vc_redist.x86.exe) to be installed)!
+A binary compatible `api32.dll` wrapper is included, it's possible to replace the existing EDIABAS `api32.dll` with the EdiabasLib `api32.dll` and the applications still work!
+(The DLL requires [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48) or higher, [.NET 8.0 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) and [VS C++ Runtime 64 bit](https://aka.ms/vs/17/release/vc_redist.x64.exe) or [VS C++ Runtime 32 bit](https://aka.ms/vs/17/release/vc_redist.x86.exe) to be installed)
 This has been tested with Tool32, INPA and Rheingold.
-Since EdiabasNet ignores the EDIABAS.INI file you have to put your own EdiabasLib.config file in the api32.dll directory.
+Since EdiabasNet ignores the `EDIABAS.INI` file you have to put your own `EdiabasLib.config` file in the `api32.dll` directory.
-A compatible apiNET32.dll is also available, so it should be easy to port existing .NET applications that use the original EDIABAS library.
+A compatible `apiNET32.dll` is also available, so it should be easy to port existing .NET applications that use the original EDIABAS library.

 # Android
 Now there is also included a library that works with Mono for Android.
 For communication, either FTDI USB or Bluetooth Serial Port Protocol (SSP) protocol can be used.